Aortic (subaortic) stenosis is a congenital heart disease that can affect dog.

 Aortic (subaortic) stenosis is a narrowing of the pathway for blood leaving the heart.
 The narrowing is usually beneath the aortic valve of the left ventricle; the condition is then called subvalvular aortic stenosis or SAS for short.
 SAS is a genetically predetermined disease that affects dogs.
 The condition is rare in cats.
 The mode of inheritance, or the genetic cause, is not simple and healthy carriers of the disease genes are common.

-A number of breeds are predisposed, including golden retrievers, Newfoundlands, boxers, German shepherds
+Several dog breeds are predisposed to aortic stenosis including golden retrievers, Newfoundlands, boxers, German shepherds

 , Rottweilers, shar-peis, bull terriers, English bulldogs and Bouvier de Flanders.